giaphattram/db_flyway_sample/README.md

 It is based on PostgreSQL database and should run right away after checking it out, if your postgres-server is up and running.
 You might need to add password to the create- and drop-scripts depending on your database configuration for the postgres-user.
-Of course you clean also easily switch the example to make use of another database by changing JDBC imports and URL.
+Of course you can also easily switch the example to make use of another database by changing JDBC imports and URL.

 As it is not possible to create a new database with Flyway this needs to be done